Fremantle Stuff > architects and builders

 Reynolds built the Freemasons Hotel (Sail & Anchor), 1903.

-Hutchison, David 2006, Fremantle Walks, Fremantle Arts Centre Press.
-Almost all of the data in this page come from his book, which is much more than just a walking guide.
+Hutchison, David, Fremantle Walks.
+Much of the data in this page comes from this book, which is much more than just a walking guide.